- The Personalization guide for digital advertisers

 Prerequisites for post-click personalization

 Knowing how it can be used and how to use it are two very different things.
 For example, you can know that personalization in the post-click stage can manifest in the form of a long-form sales page in the “purchase” stage of the funnel.
 But, knowing how to make that possible can still be confusing.

 In this section of the Personalization Guide, you’ll learn about what makes a great post-click landing page, and what you need to accomplish that.

 A holistic view of the personalized post-click stage

 If the previous section takes a granular look at the post-click stage, this one is a higher level, theoretical glance.
 Here, you’ll learn about the three pillars of post-click optimization, and how they intersect to form a seamless transition from the pre-click stage to the post-click stage.

 You might think there are many tools for post-click optimization, but, when you discover the three pillars of PCO, and what you need to achieve them, you’ll learn your options are limited.

 Still, the situation we’re currently faced with is better than the one decades ago, when “HAVE YOU EVER CLICKED HERE?
 YOU WILL” passed for compelling advertising copy.

-In this section, you’ll use your newly acquired knowledge of PCO to narrow down the tools you’ll need to create a great post-click experience and to improve that experience going forward.
+In this section, you’ll use your newly acquired knowledge of PCO to narrow down the tools you’ll need to create a great post-click landing page and to improve that experience going forward.